Meet Ms. Baez (Family Worker)

 Meet Mr. Argento (School Counselor)

 Mr. Argento, a Queens native, joined Teachers Prep in November 2016 as the second of three Single Shepherd staff members to come on board.
 He is a graduate of CUNY Queens College where he received his Bachelors in Psychology and Masters in Education as a Guidance Counselor.
-Although this is his first year working for the Department of Education, he has six years of experience working in high schools throughout Queens through transition to high school programs.
+This is the start of his sixth year working for the Department of Education, but he has twelve years of experience working with high school students throughout the city.

 In his free time he enjoys attending New York Mets and Brooklyn Nets games.
-His favorite music is rock, but don't count him out on knowing a few things or two about rap, especially Future and Migos.
+His favorite music is rock.

 Meet Mr. Glaude (Mandated Counselor)